-In that window, click the gear icon in the top-right corner and select 'Manage Plugin Repositories' in the drop-down list.
+In that window, click the gear icon in the top-right corner and select 'Manage Plugin Repositories' in the drop-down menu.

 The final installation step is the same as in the previous scenario of installing the plugin from the official repository: open the Marketplace tab and enter "PVS-Studio" in the search box.
-Select the plugin 'PVS-Studio for Rider' in the search results, click 'Install', and restart the IDE.
+Select the plugin 'PVS-Studio for Rider' or 'PVS-Studio for CLion' in the search results, click 'Install', and restart the IDE.

-To be able to use PVS-Studio in the Rider IDE, you will also need to install the kernel of the C# analyzer and its dependencies in addition to the plugin itself.
+To be able to use PVS-Studio in the Rider IDE and CLion IDE, you will also need to install the kernel of the analyzer and its dependencies in addition to the plugin itself.

 If you have installed the plugin using the PVS-Studio installer for Windows, then all the required components have been already installed on your system, so you can skip this step.